kubaPod/MVue/README.md

 :exclamation: `APIFunction` can drain your `$CloudCreditsAvailable` as fast as `CloudCDF` so be careful.

-Currently interface is just a single html file with all custom css/scripts and with Vue/Vuetify/Axios libraries linked from outside, at the end it will support more modern modularized stup for folks familar with node/webpack etc.
+Currently interface is just a single html file with all custom css/scripts and with Vue/Vuetify/Axios libraries linked from outside.
+At the end it will support more modern modularized setup for folks familiar with node/webpack etc.

 # Installation